jflamy/owlcms4/docs/SystemSettings.md

 The installation directory on a laptop contains a folder called `local`.
 Underneath that folder are all the files and resources used by the program.
 You may edit these files if you need to change translation wording, scoreboard colors, the Excel templates, etc.

 If you want to run the program in the cloud, you will need to perform the changes on a local laptop, and zip the local directory.
-You can then select your zip.
-When you click "Update", the zip will be stored in the cloud, unpacked, and will take precedence over the normal defaults.
+See the section on [Uploading Customizations](UploadingLocalSettings) for details.

 ### Access Control

-The other settings on this page are explained in the [Cloud](Cloud) and [Public Scoreboard](Remote) pages.
+Refer to the [Cloud](Cloud) and [Public Scoreboard](Remote) pages for details on how these features work.